001Lorrainebaraza/Second-website/README.md

-Next,learning PHP then creating a website using HTML, CSS and PHP.
+Next,creating a website using HTML, CSS and PHP.